appsquickly/typhoon/README.md

 #### _Reams_ of it?!?

-_(It will help if you roll your 'R' (as-in 'Rrrrrreeeeams!?!??') for the above sentence, and say it in a tone of voice like the mean guy in Oliver Twist, when Oliver asks for some more . . . .
+_(It will help if you roll your 'R' (as-in 'Rrrrrreeeeams') for the above sentence, and say it in a tone of voice like the mean guy in Oliver Twist, when Oliver asks for some more . . . .
 Perhaps also, look down your nose, as though through small, bookish spectacles perched low upon it)._

 ![Mooooooore?](http://www.appsquick.ly/oliver-twist.jpg)

-Wait, we're still not done yet.
+Wait. .
+We're still not done yet.
 One last thing: There's been a criticism that the XML is "un-readable", "pages and pages long", "heavy-weight", and (my favorite) ___"It came screeching out of my dot-matrix printer, like the sirens of death, on the night the world ended!"___ (actually, I made that one up myself). . . . ___Stop the press!___. . .
 If you take a look at the <a href="https://github.com/jasperblues/spring-objective-c-example">___sample application___</a>